 Interested applicants should send a letter expressing intent to enroll.
 For more information on courses and the education program, including the Candidate Bulletin contact email@example.com or call (412) 661-4224.

 Part-time Candidate OPTION: This option is available for those who are not able to commit as much time as might be required by traditional training.
 The Part-time program is a combination of our Psychodynamic Psychotherapy curriculum, training analysis, and supervision.
-It primarily is structured to take place on Tuesday evenings to accomodate busy schedules.
+It primarily is structured to take place on Tuesday evenings to accommodate busy schedules.
 Classes are from 7-9 pm.

 The coursework completed will be applied as credit in the traditional training program when one matriculates.